Êta Mundo Melhor!

-Êta Mundo Melhor! is a Brazilian telenovela created by Walcyr Carrasco and Mauro Wilson.
-It is a sequel to the 2016 telenovela Êta Mundo Bom!.
-The telenovela premiered on TV Globo on 30 June 2025.
+The Best Side of Life! (Êta Mundo Melhor!) is a Brazilian telenovela created by Walcyr Carrasco and Mauro Wilson.
+It is a sequel to the 2016 telenovela The Good Side of Life!.
+The telenovela aired on TV Globo from 30 June 2025 to 13 March 2026.
 It stars Sergio Guizé, Jeniffer Nascimento, David Malizia, Larissa Manoela, Heloísa Périssé, Eriberto Leão, Flávia Alessandra and Rainer Cadete.